RahafJ96/reading-notes/401/read06.md

 3. You can make a logical test as to the type of a particular object using the instanceof operator.
 This can save you from a runtime error owing to an improper cast
 4. You can prevent a class from being subclassed by using the final keyword in the class's declaration.
 5. you can prevent a method from being overridden by subclasses by declaring it as a final method.
-6. An abstract class can only be subclassed; it cannot be instantiated
+6. An abstract class can only be subclassed; it cannot be instantiated.